rcalixte/wayland-book/src/surfaces/dmabuf.md

    context for your surface and `eglSwapBuffers` to send an up-to-date buffer to the compositor and commit the surface.

-Should you need to change the size of the `wl_egl_window` later, pass it to `wl_egl_window_resize`.
+Should you need to change the size of the `wl_egl_window` later, use `wl_egl_window_resize`.

 ## But I really want to know about the internals